Welcome to Godly Writers, the beginner’s guide for Christian writers!

 How This Whole Thing Got Started

 I started this little blogging experiment on April 4, 2012.
-You see, in the 2nd quarter of 2011 I wrote a nearly 60,000-word manuscript, received about 10,000 or so rejection letters shortly thereafter, but I continue to pray it will one day soon become a published book.
+You see, in the 2nd quarter of 2011 I wrote a nearly 60,000-word manuscript, received about 10,000 or so rejection letters shortly thereafter, but I continued to pray it would one day soon become a published book.
+Like most aspiring Christian authors out there, I was a newbie when it came to the Christian publishing industry and so I wanted to learn about how this whole process works.
+So here we are.

 What I Tried Doing First

+After completing my manuscript in June 2011, I downloaded a list of Christian literary agents and emailed my query according to each agent’s submission requirements, as best I could.
+Not a small task, I can assure you.
 Then I waited for the offers of representation (and million-dollar royalty checks) to come rolling in.
-And then I waited some more.
+Then I waited some more.
 And a bit more.
-Finally, I received an email that went something like this:
+Finally, I received an email that said this:

 Thank you for contacting our firm in regard to representation.
 At present, we are not taking on any additional representation assignments.
 Our focus is on managing author brands, thus we tend to maintain a relatively small group of clients to ensure quality representation.
 I am confident you will find success in your quest for a competent agency to represent your interests.